prysmaticlabs/documentation/website/docs/install/install-with-docker.md

 It is recommended to open up port tcp/13000 and udp/12000 on your local router to improve connectivity and receive more peers from the network.
 To do so, navigate to `192.168.0.1` in your browser and login if required.
 Follow along with the interface to modify your routers firewall settings.
 When this task is completed, append the parameter`--p2p-host-ip=$(curl -s ident.me)` to your selected beacon startup command presented in this section to use the newly opened port.
 :::

+You will need to setup an eth1 node connection to run a beacon node.
+We have dedicated instructions for this step [here](/docs/prysm-usage/setup-eth1).

 To start your beacon node, issue the following command:

 ```text